bensincs/azure-project-bootstrap/infra/bootstrap/README.md

 That's it!
 The bootstrap will:
 1. Create the Azure backend infrastructure
-2. Create the managed identity with all permissions
+2. Create the service principal with all permissions
 3. Set up federated credentials for GitHub Actions
 4. Generate backend config files for your stacks
 5. Automatically create GitHub secrets for OIDC auth